-In Alaska, operating under the influence (OUI), which some people called "driving under the influence" or "DUI," can lead to serious consequences.
+In Alaska, operating under the influence (OUI), which some people call "driving under the influence" or "DUI," can lead to serious consequences.
 In most cases, an OUI can result in jail time, fines, and the loss of driving privileges.

 This article explains how Alaska defines OUI and the penalties you'll face for a first, second, and third conviction.